qtfelix/thi-modpack/README.md

 If that's confusing or you'd rather use the vanilla launcher etc. then **that's ok!** You can ask for a premade zip of the mods, though it won't autoupdate.

+You can also, of course, add any more client-side mods you'd like afterwards!

 ## Usage (advanced)

 If you don't trust the pre-made auto-updater, you can quickly make one yourself by [following these instructions](https://packwiz.infra.link/tutorials/installing/packwiz-installer/).